justinkadi/introtoastro/Week_3_NASA_GAIA_Archive/README.md

 ## GAIA Archive ##

 ### Color Magnitude Diagram ###
 Here, I created a Color-Magnitude Diagram for the 10,000 closest stars to our solar system.
-The blue points are the 10 most closest stars to us.
+The blue points are the 10 closest stars to us.

 ![diagram](https://user-images.githubusercontent.com/39847639/45916026-d90d8c80-be13-11e8-9482-5e239583c806.png)